meilisearch/meilisearch-js/README.md

 }
 ```

-#### Placeholder Search <!-- omit in toc -->
+### Placeholder Search <!-- omit in toc -->

 Placeholder search makes it possible to receive hits based on your parameters without having any query (`q`).
-To enable faceted search on your dataset you need to add `genres` in the [settings](https://docs.meilisearch.com/reference/features/faceted_search.html#setting-up-facets).
+For example, in a movies database you can run an empty query to receive all results filtered by `genre`.

 ```javascript
 await index.search(